ZiftrCOIN/android-ziftrwallet/README.md

-	Choose 'Existing android project into workspace' (notice the android) Select the OneWallet folder which was cloned from Github and click finish Right click on the build_dependencies.xml file and do Run As -> Ant Build When it is finished it will print a stack trace error, but ignore it.
+	Choose 'Existing android project into workspace' (notice the android) Select the OneWallet folder which was cloned from Github and click finish Right click on the build_dependencies.xml file and do Run As -> Ant Build

 For the OneWallet App:
 	Go into project properties-> Android